ifrison/chss/README.md

 - [ ] Optimize finding the king (to make the IsInCheck function faster).
 - [ ] Make sure it works in different GUIs (there are problems in En-Croissant).
 - [ ] Create a Peft acceptance-test that runs the program against a list of positions (`go perft D`).
+- [ ] Explore replacing the evaluate function with some kind of neural network (NNUE) from another engine.
+- [ ] Explore different kinds of neural network architectures to evaluate positions and train them.
 - [ ] etc.

 ## Using it